 South Africa is home to almost all cars I’ve ever seen plus some Italian and French cars not seen in America.
 American cars are not that big due to import costs but there is a huge abundance of Japanese, German, and French cars.
 Where I live in Sandton, I would say there is a higher concentration of German luxury cars than anywhere else I’ve been to in the world.
 BMW, Mercedes, and Audi are common fare here and if I to pick the most driven car, it would be a BMW 3 series.
 I’ve also seen many many exotic car brands like Lambos, Ferraris, Aston Martins and Porche which really begs the question of “Is income disparity really that high here, or do some people just choose to spend their entire paycheck on a car and live in a shack?”

 Nevertheless, prior to moving here, I heard the cars in SA were much more expensive than in America which didn’t excite me.
 However, after doing some due diligence, I quickly realized that while NEW cars are indeed more expensive in SA, used cars are on par if not CHEAPER than in America.
 Thank you Autotrader!
-To put it into perspective, I visited an audi dealership and the new 2013 A4s were starting out at R340000, so about 34,000 USD.
+To put it into perspective, I visited an audi dealership and at first was quite shocked to see the pre-booking list for the new electric Audi suv as the car is the perfect combination between style and affordability.
+The new 2013 Audi A4s were starting out at R340000, so about 34,000 USD.
 A used 2010 BMW 3 series however, was going for R185,000 or about 18k USD.
 Before I had even moved here, I was already looking at car prices getting an idea of what I wanted and roughly how much it’d cost so by the time I got here, I’d be able to plan out my day to day expenses and I’d recommend anyone else to do the same.

 Gas vs Diesel